AdobeXD/plugin-samples/index.md

   and vice versa if a node no longer overlaps an Artboard.
 * **Selection** - Deleted nodes are removed from the selection when the command finishes.
 * **Empty containers** - If deleting node(s) has caused the parent container to become empty, it is automatically deleted as well after the command finishes.
+* **Symbol / Repeat Grid syncing** - Most changes you make inside a Symbol are automatically mirrored to all other copies of that Symbol, and most changes you make inside a Repat Grid cell are automatically mirrored to all its other cells.
+The only exceptions are certain properties such as text and images which XD permits to vary between Symbol instances or grid cells.